 Maintenance and Repair Clauses That Shift Responsibility to the Tenant

-In most countries, landlords are legally responsible for maintaining the structural integrity of a rental property, including plumbing, heating, electrical systems, and any fixtures that were present at the start of the tenancy.
+In most countries, landlords are legally responsible for maintaining the structural integrity of a rental property, including plumbing, heating, electrical systems, and any fixtures present at the start of the tenancy.

 A clause that makes the tenant responsible for “all internal repairs” or “upkeep of all plumbing fixtures” is attempting to transfer that legal obligation.
-That is not a minor detail.
-It means the landlord expects you to fund repairs that are rightfully their responsibility.
+It means the landlord expects you to pay for repairs that are rightfully theirs.

 If you find clauses like these, raise them before signing.
 Ask for them to be removed or clearly defined.
 If the landlord refuses, ask yourself why they need that language in place.